-If you are planning to stay in Sweden for longer than 90 days you need to apply for a visitors’ residence permit, or – if there are special reasons – a visa for a longer period (a D visa).
+If you are planning to stay in Sweden for longer than 90 days you need to apply for a visitors’ residence permit.

 Praxis for visas is established by the Migration Court and the Migration Court of Appeal.
 Where interpretation of the Visa Code is required, praxis is established by the Court of Justice of the European Union.